-Each group will receive 20 hours of one-on-one coaching by a professional co-op developer, who will also review the groups’ draft documents.
+Each group receives 20 hours of one-on-one coaching by a professional co-op developer, who also review the groups’ draft documents.

-Although the Academy is open to all, CWCF would like to encourage applications by groups led by equity-deserving populations including BIPOC (Black, Indigenous, and People of Colour), youth, women and non-binary people.
+Although the Academy is open to all, CWCF encourages applications by groups led by equity-deserving populations including BIPOC (Black, Indigenous, and People of Colour), youth, people with disabilities, women, and non-binary people.

-If you want to find out more about what a worker co-op is please join us in our webinar “What is a worker co-op“.
+If you want to find out more about what a worker co-op is, please join us in our webinar, “What is a worker co-op“, offered monthly except in July and August.
 Note that this is also a prerequisite for those who are planning to apply for the program.

 *Note that if your co-op will launch in Quebec, we refer you instead to the Parcours COOP program; see this link.